Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Results

 \subsection{White-Box Robustness Benchmarking}

-We next evaluated model robustness under full knowledge (white-box) adversaries, i.e., the strongest attacker, using several $\ell_2$-bounded attacks, such as $\mathrm{PGD}_{\ell_2}$ (or $\mathrm{\textbf{PGD}}$), \textbf{PGD-Corr} (with $\Pi_{\mathrm{phys}}(\delta)$), and \textbf{DeepFool}, across targeted and untargeted settings.
-Targeted attacks refer to \textit{pairwise} attacks with 1--1 mapping between label sources and targets.
-Each attack is executed at Signal-to-Perturbation Noise ratio (SNR) budgets of 10~dB, 20~dB, and 40~dB.
+We next evaluated model robustness under full-knowledge (white-box) adversaries using APGD for untargeted HAR and APGD-T for targeted HID, under both unconstrained and constrained perturbation settings.
+Each attack was executed at SNR ``budgets" of 40~dB, 20~dB, 10~dB, and 5~dB.
+Table~\ref{tab:study1_whitebox_summary} summarizes the Attack Success Rates (ASRs) observed for the different configurations evaluated.

-We make the following key observations from Table~\ref{tab:wbx} and Figure~\ref{fig:concealment_and_promotion}: \textit{1)} larger perturbation budgets lead to higher ASR; \textit{2)} ASRs were broadly comparable across datasets, with NTU-HID (14 classes) being the least vulnerable; \textit{3)} With a limited budget, the ease with which we can \emph{conceal} (given source to any other target) or \emph{promote} (given target from any other source) classes is a property of the data distribution; \textit{4)} Applying physical constraints like smoothing and distribution matching through PGD-Corr attacks almost entirely neutralized the attacks and caused a drastic drop in the attack performance of the algorithms to at most 5\%, even for the strongest perturbations (10~dB); \textit{5)} Untargeted attacks had a marginally higher ASR than targeted attacks which require a precise move from a particular source class to a target class; \textit{6)} Our tiny models were found to exhibit consistently lower robustness than the larger baseline models across all budgets.

-\begin{takeawaybox} The tiny models were considerably less robust than the larger baselines.
-Applying physical constraints almost entirely neutralized the adversarial examples' potency. \end{takeawaybox}